mia-platform/documentation/docs/fast_data/configuration/single_view_creator/low_code.md

 Where value can be one of:

-* **projection field**: when it is a field taken from a projection listed in the dependency, expressed with dot notation `"newField": "DOCUMENT_NAME.field"`
+* **projection field**: when it is a field taken from a Projection listed in the dependency, expressed with dot notation `"newField": "DOCUMENT_NAME.field"`
 * **configuration**: when a field is an object corresponding to a resolved config dependency, expressed with the dependency name `"newField": "CONFIG_NAME"`
 * **constant**: when using the constant syntax already seen in the ER diagram, e.g. `__string__[hello]`, `__integer__[42]`, `__boolean__[true]`
-* **function result**: when using a custom function to compute the value of the single view field, expressed with this syntax: `"fromFileField": "__fromFile__[fileName]"`
+* **function result**: when using a custom function to compute the value of the Single View field, expressed with this syntax: `"fromFileField": "__fromFile__[fileName]"`

-For functions, the specified file must be added in a configmap with the correct name, and must contain a default exported function, which will be used to compute the value of the field.
+For functions, the specified file must be added in a config map with the correct name, and must contain a default exported function, which will be used to compute the value of the field.

 The following parameters will be passed to each function:

 * **logger**: the logger instance used by the service,
-* **clientMongo**: the instance of mongoDB used by the service,
+* **clientMongo**: the instance of MongoDB used by the service,
-* **dependenciesMap**: a Map containing all the dependencies already loaded in the service memory.
+* **dependenciesMap**: a map containing all the dependencies already loaded in the service memory.

 Let's see an example of custom function.